Designated housing allows Clarion students to bring pets to college

 Students must complete paperwork before bringing the pet; a $200 fee is required per academic year.
 Animals must have current vaccines and veterinary records.
 A student may not obtain a large pet (purchased, fostered, adopted or stray) while a current residential student at Clarion University.
 More information is available at www.clarion.edu/petpolicy.

 The university has also created a living learning community for students interested in all aspects of gaming.
 The community seeks to integrate the social aspects of gaming and to involve the campus community in gaming events.
 A dedicated space with some consoles and games is provided, and students may suggest events they would like to bring to the community.
-The gaming LLC is open to all students.
+The gaming LLC is open to all students and is located in Suites on Main North.

 Additional living learning communities include: Business/Information Sciences, Discover U, Judgment Free, Quiet Living, Health and Human Services, Honors, Live Active and STEM.
 For information, visit www.clarion.edu/llc.